flowsion/api/README.md

 Welcome to the Float API V1.

-*Note: Float API V1 was replaced by API V3 in July, 2017.
-We will continue to support V1 for the foreseeable future, however if you're considering a new integration please refer to API V3 at: http://dev.float.com/*
+*Note: Float API V1 was superseded by API V3 in July, 2017.
+We will continue to support V1 for the foreseeable future, however if you're implementing a new integration please refer to API V3 at: http://dev.float.com/*

 Use this API to integrate with your favorite third party and in-house applications to share, create and update your Float data including: